TDMX/tdmx/README.md

 clone the tdmx Github repository in Eclipse, use the `import existing maven projects` wizard on the tdmx root directory.
 Prerequisite is the m2eclipse plugin which can be found via Eclipse marketplace, or is bundled with Jboss Tools plugins.

-to build run `mvn install` in the root tdmx folder.
+To build run `mvn clean install` in the root tdmx folder.

+To conform with developer coding guidelines, you can set the Java Editor's "Save Actions" to perform formatting on each source folder.
+The template for formatting and cleanup are stored under tdmx/format.xml and tdmx/cleanup.xml respectively.

 ## Folders
 The root of the tdmx repository structure contains...